csruiliu/ratchet/ratchet/README.md

 It is highly recommended to add third-party libs whose whole source code is in a single header file.
 Then, you can add them by,

 1. copying the header file of the third-party lib to `third_party` folder
 2. adding `include_directories(third_party/xxx)` after `include_directories(src/include)` in the `CMakeLists.txt` at the root directory.
-You may have to recompile the source code if needed.
+You may have to recompile the source code if needed, using `make` in root folder.
 3. if you are working on Python client, you also need to update `third_party_includes()` in `scripts/package_build.py`.
-You may have to reinstall python client to reflect the change.
+You may have to reinstall python client to reflect the change, using `pip3 install .` in `/tools/pythonpkg`.

 ### JSON for Modern C++

 We import the `nlohmann/json` to serialize and deserialize JSON.
 Github: https://github.com/nlohmann/json

+### Python Client Modification

+When you want to add a new Python API or modify an existing one for DuckDB especially for virtual environments, you need to:
+1. Install `mypy` python library in the virtual environment
+2. Modify the source code in `tools/pythonpkg/src` to reflect to API change
+3. Run `scripts/regenerate_python_stubs.sh` at the **root directory of DuckDB**, making sure `<Ratchet-DuckDB>/tools/pythonpkg/duckdb-stubs/__init__.pyi` already reflect the API change
+4. Install the modified DuckDB again using `python setup.py install` in `<Ratchet-DuckDB>/tools/pythonpkg`
+5. If you still cannot apply the change you made for Python Client APIs, please repeat 3,4 for mutiple times, you should be fine.

+## Source Code Compilation

+### Main source code [C++]

+The main codebase is written in C++, so it is common to use `cmake` to compile the source code.
+Namely, using `make` command in root folder.

 ### Python Client Installation